 GCSW worked closely with the Group for the Advancement of Doctoral Education (GADE), and other key partners to ensure the call for applications was distributed widely and provided equal opportunity for candidates in both PhD and DSW programs through the application and review process.
 This year’s pool of applicants was very competitive, reflecting considerable strength in doctoral research on the Grand Challenges and expertise to help advance its mission.
 Because of this, GCSW also decided to select 6 honorable mention awards for notably meritorious applicants.

 Please join us in celebrating the 2024 Grand Challenges Doctoral Fellows!
-These are the 13 award-winning scholars, the Grand Challenges they are addressing, their universities and the titles of their projects:
+Learn more about the 13 award-winning scholars, the Grand Challenges they are addressing, their universities and the titles of their projects here.

 Yesenia Alvarez Padilla (Build Financial Capability and Assets for All), The Ohio State University: Harvesting the Fruits of their Labor: Understanding the Role of Mixed Legal Statuses in Family Financial Socialization